WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Washington/WaterAllocation/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Site* specific columns.
 - Assign state agency info to the *WaDE Site* specific columns.
-See *WA_Allocation Schema Mapping_WaDEQA.xlsx* for specific details.
+See *WAwr_Allocation Schema Mapping_WaDE.xlsx* for specific details.
 Items of note are as follows...
     - Extract *WaterSourceUUID* from waterSources.csv input csv file.
 See code for specific implementation of extraction.
     - *CoordinateMethodCV* = **Location_C**, translate abbreviations code with dictionary.
 Leave blank if not given.
     - *Latitude* = converted **POINT_X** projection from WSDE EPSG:2927 -to- WaDE EPSG:4326.